mathesar-foundation/mathesar-wiki/community/events.md

 ### Action Items
 - :white_check_mark: Set up a bridge between the new `#proj-mathesar` channel in the Code for Japan Slack and our Matrix server.
 - :white_check_mark: Set up a section in our wiki for notes on events
-- Set up a team email address for people to contac us
+- Set up a team email address for people to contact us

 ### Other Notes
 - People found Mathesar really hard to pronounce